Swenson Center Faculty Research Stipend

 Recipients of the stipend will be expected to provide the Center with a brief report within 1 month of their visit that outlines what they found at the Center and how they intend to use these sources in their teaching or personal research.
 This report may be published in the Swenson Center's journal, Swedish American Genealogist, website, or in Digital Commons.

 The Swenson Center's collections consist of library materials, archival materials, maps, photographs, music recordings, sheet music, newspapers, microfilm, and more.
-To gain a better understanding of the resources available at the Swenson Center, and to get ideas for projects and topics, see the Collections page.
+To gain a better understanding of the resources available at the Swenson Center, and to get ideas for projects and topics, see the Collections page and Academic Research Assistance & Topics page.

 Depending on your area of research, you may encounter resources in the Swedish language.
 However, most of our more recent records are in English.
 About 41% of our library materials are in English and 77% of our archival collections are at least partially in English.